-Republican voters in Colorado and Minnesota Tuesday will engage in the truly American political invention called the caw-cawaasough.
+Republican voters in Colorado and Minnesota on Tuesday will engage in the truly American political invention called the caw-cawaasough.

 Make that the "caucus," the oft-maligned system in which party members gather to discuss and declare their preferences for a candidate by scribbling a name on a piece of paper for hand-count by party officials.